flysqu/coordinate-book/README.md

 + Encryption Of Files (You would input encryption Key In GUI so it isn't saved)
 + Google Cloud?
 (Will only do this if there's high demand)

-### Images can be found in the "Gallery" tab
+### Images can be found in the "Gallery" tab on modrinth

-A little note